green-code-initiative/ecoCode/hackathon/README.md

 <h3>Social</h3>

-The set or rules comes from the detailed [Social Smells catalog](https://olegoaer.perso.univ-pau.fr/android-social-smells/index.html) (work in progress).
+The set of rules comes from the detailed [Social Smells catalog](https://olegoaer.perso.univ-pau.fr/android-social-smells/index.html) (work in progress).
 0 rules have been implemented so far in the plugin.
 Table of unimplemented rules below:

 | # | **Rule Name**      |     **Scope**     |
 | ---|:----------------|:-------------:|